-Of course, Root Node's themselves are bound by the Q Constitution.
-In case of non-compliance, Root Nodes can be penalized via "slashing" of their staked Q Tokens.
-Such slashing decisions can be challenged via the Q Dispute Resolution procedure.
+Of course, Root Nodes themselves are bound by the Q Constitution.
+In case of noncompliance, Root Nodes can be penalized via "slashing" of their staked Q Tokens.
+Furthermore, Root Node decisions can be challenged via Q's Dispute Resolution mechanism.
+Finally, the Root Nodes are monitored by Q Token Holders, who can vote out Root Nodes that do not fulfill their obligations.